 The aim at the start of the project was to have power to detect an effect size for intervention relative to control equal to 0.18 SD.
-This seemed reasonable given that a previous evaluation in the UK using a prior version of PTM showed a Cohen's d effect size of 0.31 (CI = 0.06 - 0.55) after 12 weeks of implementation of the app, when it was used in addition to normal classroom practice (Outhwaite et al., in press).
+This seemed reasonable given that a previous evaluation in the UK using a prior version of PTM showed a Cohen's d effect size of 0.31 (CI = 0.06 - 0.55) after 12 weeks of implementation of the app, when it was used in addition to normal classroom practice (Outhwaite et al., 2018, in press).
 Considering that this design is essentially the same used in the prior trial and a similar test will be used, the aim of detecting an effect size which is considerably smaller than that observed in the previous study was considered a conservative estimate.
 It was subsequently decided to explore the number of schools required to detect an effect size of 0.2 for different correlation coefficients.
-Pitchford (personal communication) reported a pre- to post-test correlation in their previous study to be .67.
-Worth et al (2015) do not report the correlation they observed in a previous EEF supported project using the previous versions of PTM 6 and 7, but Nunes (personal communication) has calculated it and found it to be equal to 0.75.
+GL assessments do not describe in the technical information the correlation between PTM 5 and PTM 6.
 It was decided to calculate the power for this trial using two estimates of this correlation: r=.5 and r=.7.

 Optimal Design software was used to explore the number of schools required for the trial in two different scenarios defined by these two levels of correlation.
-The calculations relied on the following assumptions: (i) Cluster Randomised Trial with person level outcomes; (II) pupil outcomes measured at pre-test and at post-test have a correlation of r=0.7 at pupil level for one calculation and of r=0.5 for the second calculation; (ii) the same correlation for a level 2 analysis; (iii) a within-school sample of 10 pupils per school; (iv) an intra-class correlation coefficient of 0.15 (estimated by the DfE as the intra-class correlation in mathematics assessments); (v) power of 0.80, alpha of 0.05 and a 2-tailed significance test.
+The calculations relied on the following assumptions: (i) Cluster Randomised Trial with person level outcomes; (ii) pupil outcomes measured at pre-test and at post-test have a correlation of r=0.7 at pupil level for one calculation and of r=0.5 for the second calculation; (iii) the same correlation for a level 2 analysis; (iv) a within-school sample of 10 pupils per school; (v) an intra-class correlation coefficient of 0.15 (estimated by the DfE as the intra-class correlation in mathematics assessments1); (vi) power of 0.80, alpha of 0.05 and a 2-tailed significance test.
 Table 1 displays the results of these calculations.